jwcarr/sciprog23/README.md

 ### 4. The Scientific Stack

-In this class, I will introduce common packages that are widely used in the scientific community: NumPy (for numerical computation), Pandas (for handing and manipulating datasets), and Matplotlib (for plotting).
+I will introduce common packages that are widely used in the scientific community: NumPy (for numerical computation), Pandas (for handing and manipulating datasets), and Scipy (which provides various scientific functions).
+We’ll also construct a simple simulation to answer a math problem.

 ### 5. Visualization

 I this class I will cover how to produce attractive and informative visualizations of data, and possibly some very basic statistics.

-### 6. Good practices
+### 6. Best practices

 In this final lecture, I will speak on the theme of good practices in scientific programming.
 This lecture is open to anyone, even if you didn’t follow the main course.
 Topics will include: